gonodono/hex-grid/README.md

 As previously mentioned, however, `insetEvenLines` changes the valid coordinate set, so (0,0) doesn't even exist when that option is enabled, and a 1x1 grid with even lines inset is empty, as is illustrated by the second image above.

 The third image shows that second 1x1 grid with `enableEdgeLines` set to `true`.
-You can see that (0,0) would be directly in the middle there, and the library just obligingly adds lines on all sides of the empty grid.
+You can see that (0,0) would be directly in the middle there, and the library obligingly adds lines on all sides of the empty grid.
 This setup likely isn't useful to anyone, but the library doesn't prohibit it.

 #### 1x2 and 2x1 grids